-No checking If the files\unarchived\size keyword is absent, no spacechecking will be performed.
+No checking If the files unarchived size keyword is absent, no spacechecking will be performed.

-the associated value is an integer, the integer will be compared against the aggregate free space created by the requested filesystem configuration.
+Aggregate checking If the files unarchived size keyword is present and the associated value is an integer, the integer will be compared against the aggregate free space created by the requested filesystem configuration.